What Does Waitlisted Mean And How to Respond When You’ve Been Waitlisted?

 For one, UCLA probably has too many “qualified” and “overqualified” applicants to choose from.
 For instance, even if you took the top 10% of applicants, you’d still have 14,000 students.
 Secondly, who’s to say that those top applicants would even be interested in going to UCLA?
-After all, top applicants to any school have other choices: whether it’s UC Berkeley, Stanford, or any of the Ivy League colleges.
+After all, top applicants to any school have other choices.
+Whether it’s UC Berkeley, Stanford, or any of the Ivy League colleges.

-Well, then UCLA would have accomplished its job and filled all 6,240 seats (with the delta being overenrolled).
+Well, then UCLA would have accomplished its job and filled all 6,240 seats. (with the delta being over enrolled).
 But what happens most of the time is the opposite: UCLA under enrolls by some margin.

 UCLA will accept students not in one wave, but rather, in two or more.
-In its first round of acceptances, for instance, UCLA may accept 10,000 students, waitlisting another 10,000.
+In its first round of acceptances, for instance, UCLA may accept 10,000 students, wait listing another 10,000.

 From the first 10,000, they see that 5,000 students have decided to enroll.
 Well, that leaves another 1,240 seats to fill, during which time UCLA begins accepting students from its waitlist until they’ve filled the remaining seats.

-It’s impossible to predict.
+To predict what percent of waitlisted students get accepted.
+It is impossible.
 Not all universities publish their waitlist figures, but from our experience, it’s 50/50.
 Students usually have better odds for less selective schools and lower odds for highly selective schools.

-How to Respond
+How to Respond To Being Waitlisted

-Recap and Conclusion
+What Does Waitlisted Mean?
+The Recap and Conclusion

 We hope that this provides some valuable insight into how to release some of the stress you may have while making your college application profile even stronger.
 We specialize in youth mentorship and college counseling.
 From 8th grade to 12th, we have you covered for any stage in your high school career.
 Schedule a free consultation with us here.